lkesteloot/1401/REF.md

      A    A    A    Adds A to B. A can be shorter.
 Sets sign bits on B.
      S    S    S    Substracts A from B. A can be shorter.
 Sets sign bits on B.
      B    B    BCE  Jump to A if character pointed to by B equals d.
-                    According to one source, B must be at least one byte longer than A.
      Z    MCS  MCS  Move numbers, suppress leading zeros, remove sign bits.
                     Even strips the last 0 if the entire field is zero.
      H    SBR  SBR  Stores B (explicitly or from previous op) to A. WM not affected.
+     L    LCA  LCA  Copy A to B until word mark at A, copying word marks.